bluurryy/bump-scope/README.md

 ## Feature Flags
 * **`std`** *(enabled by default)* —  Adds `BumpPool` and implementations of `std::io` traits for `BumpBox` and vectors.
+* **`panic-on-alloc`** *(enabled by default)* —  Adds functions and traits that will panic when allocations fails.
+  Without this feature, allocation failures cannot cause panics, and only `try_`-prefixed allocation functions will be available.
 * **`alloc`** —  Adds `Global` as the default base allocator, `BumpBox::into_box` and some interactions with `alloc` collections.
 * **`serde`** —  Adds `Serialize` implementations for `BumpBox`, strings and vectors, and `DeserializeSeed` for strings and vectors.
 * **`zerocopy`** —  Adds `alloc_zeroed(_slice)`, `init_zeroed`, `resize_zeroed` and `extend_zeroed`.